TamMinh87/canvas-automation/README.md

   - Second, I'm thinking about using OCR to read text from image.
 But due to limited time of the exercise, so I didn't choose this approach

 ## Library/pattern
+ - selenium: we can use more modern library/framework like Cypress/Playwright/Puppeteer, but it is not much different in this exercise
+ - webdriver manager
  - page factory
- - read data from config.properties file
- - image-comparison library
+ - image comparison
  - allure report
- - testNG data provider
+ - testNG
+ - junit

 ## Project structure
 This is a simple maven selenium java project, follow the old famous page object pattern, and combine allure report.
 So I won't put more explanation here, we can discuss later if needed.